slotThe/slotThe.github.io/posts/atreus-review.md

 The `REP` and `AREP` keys make use of the [Repeat Key][qmk:repeat-key] functionality;
 basically, `REP` executes the key chord that was last pressed.
 On the other hand,
-`AREP` is an alternative, configurable, of "repeating" things;
+`AREP` is an alternative, configurable, way of "repeating" things;
 by default, it turns some directional movements around—e.g., `M-f` becomes `M-b`—but it can be made to pretty much input anything one wants.